 Repetition is key.
-Just because you have mentioned your point once, it does not mean it has resonated with the reader.
+You have mentioned your point once, but it does not mean it has resonated with the reader.
 More importantly, it is unlikely that every reader will read the entirety of your content, so make sure you reinforce your point cleverly throughout the blog.

 7. Behold, my work

 Yes, you’ve got readers.
 Great… This doesn’t mean that they need to know every personal detail about how you and the topic are connected.
 Focus on your topic and keep personal stories to a minimum.
 No one really cares about your relationship with your goldfish.

 Don’t.
 Choose very specific topics and start with them, and don’t hesitate to get to the point.
 You may want to solve the world’s problems.
 We applaud you.
 This doesn’t mean that someone wants to read 45,879 words on how to do it while on their way to work.

 9. Is the devil in the details?

 Yes, we guess that could be true.
 Although when it comes to content writing, make sure your specific blog connects to your or your company’s long-term goals.